ildyria/Dance/Lectures/2020-08-28 - Roel - English Waltz.md

 # English Waltz

 ### Pivots
-- B - in each pivot to the right, continue pivotig on the ball of the left foot (kiss the floor).
+- B - in each pivot to the right, continue pivoting on the ball of the left foot (kiss the floor).

 ### Back check
 - rotation is in own space (B left up)